kneehit/Customer_Segmentation/Wholesale.md

 ### Determination of optimal number of clusters for K-Means

 We shall use Gap Statistic to compute the optimal number of clusters.
-We will set

 ``` r
 GapStatistic <- clusGap(scaled_train,FUN = kmeans,K.max = 10)